The public feeds on mediocrity, but does not love what is mediocre. (Francesco Nitti)

 Should the uninformed masses vote on complex issues?
 Do ordinary voters not lack the expertise to make policy decisions? — People are not mass adapted to decide on questions of detail, so it seems that it would be better to leave decisions up to experts whose job it is to make them.
 Yet although professionals must work out the technical details of policies, the problem of ignorance is not a defeating problem for direct democracy:

 - Many policy issues are more about a community defining and implementing its values and less about it knowing the truth.
+(However, a counterargument could be that people’s values are often strongly influenced by their knowledge of certain facts.)

 - “If policy disagreements arise from different information rather than different underlying preferences, and if each person receives an information signal about the right course of action, aggregating the opinions of a million voters can be highly accurate by the law of large numbers even if each person’s chance of being right is small.”9